micro:bit Coding & Robotics for Beginners Bootcamp

 Our aim is to help you gain an understanding of the fundamentals of physical computing while providing a hands-on learning experience.
 And you even get to bring home a custom-built robocar to continue tinkering on.
 The robocar can be developed further to include more features - your imagination is the limit!

-This is an introductory workshop designed for first timers.
+This is an introductory bootcamp designed for first timers.
 No prior experience is required.

 Things To Prepare

 Please bring along your own laptop and mouse.

 All other tools, parts, and accessories will be provided on-site.